whosonfirst/whosonfirst-dates/README.md

 An EDTF date string indicating when a Who's On First record was officially deprecated, for example if the record references a place considered to be invalid.

+### edtf:superseded

+An EDTF date string indicating when a Who's On First record was superseded into another record.
+For example if the record was given an `edtf:cessation` date and superseded into another record, it would recieve this property.

 ### Examples

 #### British North America